Frequently Asked Questions

 Q: When do I apply to the PTA Program?

-A: Applications become available in the first Monday of July each year and can be downloaded from the OCCC PTA Program website at www.occc.edu/Health/pta.
+A: Applications become available in the first Monday of July each year and can be downloaded from the OCCC PTA Program website at www.occc.edu/pta.
 The applications are due in March by 12:00 on the specified date.
 They will not be accepted past the deadline.
 A list of the application procedures is available on the website.
-The candidates are notified in April for the fall class.
+The candidates are notified in late April, early May for the fall class.

 Q: How long will take to complete the program?

 A: The program will be completed in five semesters after starting the program.
 The students will have two semesters of didactic coursework and then a four-week clinical assignment in the summer semester.
 The second year of the program has the fall semester of didactic work and the spring semester consists of two seven-week clinical assignments.

 A: The program is accredited by the Commission on Accreditation for Physical Therapy Education (CAPTE) 1111 N. Fairfax St., Alexandria, VA 22314, Phone:(703)06-3245, email: firstname.lastname@example.org, website: http://www.capteonline.org.

 Q: Can a student continue to work while going to school?

 A: The OCCC PTA Program offers most classes in the evening and late afternoon 2-3 nights per week.
 There is a 2 week January intercession course during the day from 8a-2p.The clinical aspect involves full-time work 8-5 or the equivalent of a full day five days per week.
 During the clinical assignments, it may be difficult to continue working regular hours.

 Q: How do the candidates get selected for the program?